What is Time Management?

 The Pomodoro Technique

-The Pomodoro Technique is a time management tool made famous and developed by Francesco Cirillo in the later years of the 1980s.
-It’s very effective and will certainly help you and your children.
-Read further as I explain about it below.
+The Pomodoro Technique is a time management tool made famous and developed by Francesco Cirillo in late 1980s.
+It’s based on the 80/20 rule.

 THE 80/20 RULE

-Now, for 25 minutes, just let your mind focus only on this task.
+Now, for 25 minutes, focus only on this task.
 Promise yourself this: “I will spend 25 minutes on this task and I will not interrupt myself.”

 Take a short 5 minute break.
 Let your brain rest and recover.
-This doesn’t mean going on Facebook or Instagram, that is tiring to your brain.
 Just relax, take a deep breath, grab a cup of tea, watch the sky, gaze outside the window, etc. Just let your brain relax and it will thank you later.
-Set a timer for 5 minutes and once the timer rings get back to another 25 minute session.

-- After 4 times, take a longer break
+- Repeat 4 times, take a longer break

-After repeating the above task four times, take a longer break of 20-30 minutes.
+Do the above task for four times, take a longer break of 20-30 minutes.
 As you work more, your brain needs rest before another round.

 This is the Pomodoro Technique.

-There’s a clear science behind this.
-The human brain has an attention span of 20-25 minutes.
-After the 25 minutes, your brain becomes tired and will lose focus.
-So, use that 20-25 minutes.
+Scientists believe the human brain has an attention span of 20-25 minutes.
+After the 25 minutes, your brain loses focus.
+So, use that 20-25 minutes efficiently.
 Work and then rest.

-Now apply this technique with your child and yourself.
+Now apply this technique in your real life.
 See how things change!
-Tune in for more content.

 Update: If you have tried the technique and found something useful or if you believe needs some adjustments do let me know! 🙂